amitk-abk/Learnings/Scala_Basics_and_Beyond.md

 #### Pattern matching

 There is no switch statement in scala, it uses match expressions instead.
 It is match expression, hence like other expressions it can be rvalue and can be chained.
+It always results in a value.
-It is similar to switch statements.
+It is similar to switch statements from java.
 There is no fall through so at most one pattern matches.
 There are no break statements in scala.
 Matches can be on type, value or condition.